Citigroup: Citicorp (1812–1985)

 The bank merged with First National Bank of New York in 1955, becoming the First National City Bank of New York in 1955.
 The "New York" was dropped in 1962 on the 150th anniversary of the company's foundation.
 The company organically entered the leasing and credit card sectors, and its introduction of U.S. dollar-denominated certificates of deposit in London marked the first new negotiable instrument in the market since 1888.
 The bank introduced its First National City Charge Service credit card—popularly known as the "Everything card" and later to become MasterCard—in 1967.
 Also in 1967, First National City Bank was reorganized as a one-bank holding company, First National City Corporation, or "Citicorp" for short.
 The bank had been nicknamed "Citibank" since the 1860s when it began using this as an eight-letter wire code address.

 In 1974, under the leadership of CEO Walter B. Wriston, First National City Corporation changed its formal name to "Citicorp", with First National City Bank being formally renamed Citibank in 1976.
 Shortly afterwards, the bank launched the Citicard, which pioneered the use of 24-hour ATMs.
 John S. Reed was elected CEO in 1984, and Citi became a founding member of the CHAPS clearing house in London.
 Under his leadership, the next 14 years would see Citibank become the largest bank in the United States and the largest issuer of credit cards and charge cards in the world, and expand its global reach to over 90 countries.

-Credit cards

-Credit cards at this time had an annual fee, which they raised more than once.